Projects & Construction

 There are numerous projects being planned and executed by the Physical Plant that have been approved by the Campus Master Planning Committee and/or the Design Review Committee, some of which include:

 Site preparation and construction began in late June 2012 for the 90,000-square-foot structure, that will stand next to the Trent Lott National Center for Excellence in Economic Development and Entrepreneurship.
-The future home of the College of Business is expected to be completed in the Spring of 2015.
+The future home of the College of Business is expected to be completed in the Summer of 2015.

 Impact: All of the parking available in Loyalty Field, has been blocked, and will not re-open.
 Additional parking is available in the parking garage.
 Other disruptions to power or water may occur, but will be coordinated or communicated accordingly.